Justice Department asks for 25-year prison sentence for convicted Oath Keepers leader - KESQ

 By Hannah Rabinowitz, CNN

-Prosecutors asked a federal judge Friday to sentence Stewart Rhodes, the founder of the far-right Oath Keepers, to 25 years in prison.
+Prosecutors asked a federal judge Friday to sentence Oath Keepers leader Stewart Rhodes to 25 years in prison — the government’s first sentencing request for a person convicted of seditious conspiracy related to the January 6, 2021, US Capitol riot.

-In November, a Washington, DC, jury convicted Rhodes and fellow group member Kelly Meggs of seditious conspiracy for their role in the January 6, 2021, attack on the US Capitol.
+The Justice Department’s request provides insight — for the first time in more than a decade — into how prosecutors believe a conviction for seditious conspiracy should be punished.

-Rhodes, Meggs and the three other defendants — Jessica Watkins, Kenneth Harrelson and Thomas Caldwell — were also convicted of obstructing an official proceeding.
+“These defendants attempted to silence millions of Americans who had placed their vote for a different candidate, to ignore the variety of legal and judicial mechanisms that lawfully scrutinized the electoral process leading up to and on January 6, and to shatter the democratic system of governance enshrined in our laws and in our Constitution,” prosecutors wrote in the filing.
+“And when they did not get what they wanted, they acted by together attacking the very people and place at the very time when those laws were in action.”

 The-CNN-Wire